NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 python3 -c 'import alsaaudio'
 ```
 If this command returns nothing it means alsaaudio is already installed.
-If this command returns: *no module...* - you need to install alsaaudio as follows:
+If this command returns: *no module...* - you need to install alsaaudio with these commands, one after the other:
 ```
-python3 -m pip install pyalsaaudio
+sudo apt-get install libasound2-dev python3 -m pip install pyalsaaudio
 ```